 Fig. 9.
 Development of stall flutter after an impulse applied to blade -1.
-Wind speed $20ms^{-1}$, AOA -8°.
+Wind speed 20 ms-1, AOA $-8^{\circ}$

 In such measurements, PIV is an important tool to measure and visualise the flow through the blade cascade.
 For the above case, the PIV was set to observe the two channels between the oscillating blades and the wakes behind their trailing edges.
-Instantaneous snapshots from the developed flutter case at about t = 2s are shown in figure 10, where the contour colours show the velocity magnitude in the measurement plane and the arrows are the evaluated velocity vectors.
-The visible blades on the snapshots are the bottom left corner blades -1, 0 and +1.
-The black points behind the trailing edges of the blades are positions where the flow velocity was observed and further investigated.
-The white areas are areas where the velocity could not be evaluated due to poor illumination (the illuminating laser was shining from the top right direction), camera lens perspective and low PIV resolution, which cannot capture the flow near the blade in such an overall view.
+Instantaneous snapshots from the developed flutter case at about t = 2 s are shown in Fig. 10, where the contour colours show the